zeekay/expo-push-notifications/README.md

 </details>

-### Convex App
+## Pre-requisite: Convex

-You'll need a Convex App running on Expo to use the component.
-Follow the [Convex quickstart for Expo](https://docs.convex.dev/quickstart/react-native) to create one.
+You'll need an existing Convex project to use the component.
+Convex is a hosted backend platform, including a database, serverless functions, and a ton more you can learn about [here](https://docs.convex.dev/get-started).

+Run `npm create convex` or follow any of the [quickstarts](https://docs.convex.dev/home) to set one up.

 ## Installation